mikesamuel/unduck/README.md

 *  [MongoDB's query language][mongo-query]: `db.foo.findAndModify({query: {_id: 123, available: {$gt: 0}}})`
 *  [Babel AST builders][babel-builders] produce values like `{ type: 'BinaryExpression', operator: '+', ... }`

-Classes provide a natural place to check invariants, and provide reliable *is-a* checks.
+Classes provide a natural place to check invariants, and work with `instanceof` to provide easy *is-a* checks.

-Bags of properties are hard to check early, and [JSON object forgery][] attacks exploit the fact that user code has not endorsed the bag as being appropriate to use in a particular way.
+Bags of properties are hard to check early, and [JSON object forgery][] attacks exploit the fact that libraries can't rely on user code to endorse the bag as being appropriate to use in a particular way.

 > JSON.parse makes it easy to unintentionally turn untrustworthy
 > strings into untrustworthy objects which has led to problems when